FAQs

 Which teaching methods do you use?

-Many beginners start with Suzuki, and as they grow, I often integrate Galamian techniques to build a strong technical foundation.
+Many beginners start with Suzuki, and as they grow, I often integrate Galamian and Carl Flesch methods to build a strong technical foundation.

 How do I know which method is right for me or my child?

-During the trial lesson(s), I’ll evaluate your goals, age, and musical background, then recommend the method—or combination—that will help you progress most effectively.
+During the trial lesson, I’ll evaluate your goals, level, and musical background, then recommend the method—or combination—that will help you progress most effectively.

 What ages do you teach?

-I teach students of all ages, starting as young as 4 years old, as well as adults of any level.
+I teach students of all ages, starting as young as 4 years old, as well as adults of any age, any level.

 Do I need prior experience to start?